Right Now (Atomic Kitten album): Critical reception

 Right Now received generally mixed reviews from music critics.
 AllMusic rated the album four out of five stars.
 Andrew Wagstaff from British music website NME called Right Now "a fizzing pop album; unashamedly fun, funky and shot through with class.
 Really.
 It’s a belter."
 He found that "instead of padding out the [latter] half an hour or so with boring, boring ballads and ill-conceived cover versions, there are at least four or five [more] songs on Right Now that would make great singles [...]
 Atomic Kitten have scored a brilliant victory for pure pop."
+Yahoo!
+Music UK critic Chris Heath described the album as "souless pap at its worst" and wrote: "The production and overall feel of the songs is wafer thin and it sounds like a synth demo."

-In a less enthusiastic review of the 2001 re-release of Right Now, his colleague Steven Wells wrote that "the fact is that Atomic Kitten have conquered the ickle girl, camp gay and dirty ole man markets and, for this week (and this week only), they are the cock-a-hoop, lustily crowing ding-dong King Kongs of Britpop.
+In a less enthusiastic review of the 2001 re-release of Right Now, Wagstaff's NME colleague Steven Wells wrote that "the fact is that Atomic Kitten have conquered the ickle girl, camp gay and dirty ole man markets and, for this week (and this week only), they are the cock-a-hoop, lustily crowing ding-dong King Kongs of Britpop.
 Which leaves only one (hugely irrelevant) question: is the rest of the album any frikkin’good?
 And the answer is (of course): No, don’t be daft.
 It’s shite."
-John Raftery, writing for RTÉ, found that "the album is a 14-track wade through the most risible, sugary mess you could ever find yourself in [...]The fact that three young women are performing it does not excuse the excruciating boredom and, frankly, disquiet, that listening to the orgasmic pleadings of these three creates [...]
+John Raftery, writing for RTÉ, found that "the album is a 14-track wade through the most risible, sugary mess you could ever find yourself in [...]
+The fact that three young women are performing it does not excuse the excruciating boredom and, frankly, disquiet, that listening to the orgasmic pleadings of these three creates [...]
 This album may be the first sign of the decline of Western civilisation as we know it – or just the worst record of the new millennium."